Blackbeing/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 - 9-multiply_by_2.py -- Return new dictionary with all values multiplied by 2
 - 10-best_score.py -- Returns a key with the biggest integer value in dict
 - 11-multiply_list_map.py -- Multiply number in list
+- 12-roman_to_int.py -- Convert roman num to int